 Financial Management and Funding –Sustaining any business requires funding and good financial management.
 Consultants work with farmers to identify appropriate funding avenues and assist with accounting and financial management strategies.

-Starting a Farm – Starting any business comes with a multitude of questions, concerns and excitement.
-The SC SBDC agribusiness team helps with many aspects of the startup.
-The first step is to build your own team which includes a SBDC consultant, agricultural extension agent and many other resource providers.
-Our team has helped many farms startup across the state, and this experience is available to you, too.
+Starting and Expanding a Farm/Food Business – Starting any business comes with a multitude of questions, concerns and excitement.
+The SC SBDC Agribusiness Team can help you with many aspects of the startup process.
+The first step is to build your own team—which should include a SBDC consultant, agricultural extension agent and other resource providers.
+If you are looking to grow your farm or agriculture-related business, our team can recommend expansion strategies aligned with your vision.